evajunkova/english-for-designers/00-composition/comp.md

 - Inside the rectangle are four circles = three circles are on the left side and one on the right side (between three circles is one circle with black color)
 - The last circle is on the right side, but outside the rectangle

+HERE WE GO! :)

 STEP ONE
 Draw thin rectangle about 45 degrees.

 STEP TWO
 Draw four circles inside the rectangle.
-Three circles on the right and one circle on the left side
+Three circles on the right side and one circle on the left side.

+STEP THREE
+Color black the middle circle on the left.

+STEP FOUR
+Draw the last circle on the right, but outside the rectangle.